Contractor-x/SportyClaw-Autoplacer/README.md

 - Selenium/Telegram packages may not be installed on every machine; use a virtualenv if the system rejects `pip install` in this repo.
 - The parser ignores common words (`BOOKING`, `CODE`, etc.) and runs case-insensitive matching to avoid false positives.
 Adjust the regexes in `bot/parser.py` if your booking-code format differs.

-Want CLI helpers or a dashboard?
-Just ask—this README is as flexible as the bot’s bankroll.